Noisy MRI Reconstruction via MAP Estimation with an Implicit Deep-Denoiser Prior: Introduction and Background

 \subsection{Stochastic Ascent with a Denoiser's Implicit Prior}

 In this section, we present the stochastic gradient descent algorithm with a denoiser's implicit prior of Kadkhodaie et al.~\cite{kadkhodaie2021stochastic}.
 Let $\z = \x + \n$ where $\x \sim p$ and $\n \sim g_\sigma = \N(0, \sigma^2\IDMAT)$.
-Then we may obtain the following relation (Tweedie's Formula~\cite{kadkhodaie2021stochastic}) directly from expressing the noisy image distribution $p_\sigma$ as the convolution of the image distribution and the Guassian,
+Then we may obtain the following relation (Tweedie's Formula~\cite{kadkhodaie2021stochastic}) directly from expressing the noisy image distribution $p_\sigma$ as the convolution of the noiseless image distribution $p$ and the Gaussian PDF $g_\sigma$,

 Now let $f$ be an MMSE Gaussian-noise denoiser, ex. we trained a learned denoiser ${f = \argmin_f \E[ \norm{\x - f(\z;\sigma)}^2_2 ]}$ across a range of noise-levels $\sigma$.
 Then ${f(\z;\sigma) \approx \E[\x|\z]}$ and we have approximate access to the gradient of the log-probability of the noisy image distribution,